 We are anticipating selling a newly-cleared medical device in the United States during 2014.
 The device was cleared for marketing through the 510(k) process with the FDA as a medical device with cosmetic benefit.
 Medical devices are highly regulated by the FDA.
 Manufacturers of medical devices must register and list their products with the FDA annually, whether they are located domestically or overseas.
-Foreign jurisdictions may take note of the fact that we have registered as a medical devices must be labeled in accordance with the FDA's general device labeling requirements and whatever particular label requirements the FDA may designate for that type of device.
+Foreign jurisdictions may take note of the fact that we have registered as a medical device in the U.S. and require us to register in their market as well.
+The FDA has broad regulatory powers in the areas of clinical testing, marketing and advertising of medical devices.
+Medical devices must be labeled in accordance with the FDA's general device labeling requirements and whatever particular label requirements the FDA may designate for that type of device.

 In addition, medical device manufacturers must adhere to certain "good manufacturing practices" in accordance with the FDA's Quality System Regulation ("QSR"), which regulates the manufacture of medical devices, prescribes record-keeping procedures and provides for the routine inspection of facilities for compliance with such regulations.
 If in connection with these inspections the FDA believes the manufacturer has failed to comply with applicable regulations and/or procedures, it may issue observations that would necessitate prompt corrective action.
 If the FDA inspection observations are not addressed and/or corrective action taken in a timely manner and to the FDA's satisfaction, the FDA may issue a Warning Letter (which would similarly necessitate prompt corrective action) and/or proceed directly to other forms of enforcement action.
-Failure to respond timely to FDA inspection observations, a Warning Letter or other notice of noncompliance and to promptly come into compliance could result in the FDA bringing enforcement action against us, which could include the shutdown of our production facilities, denial of importation rights to the U.S. for products manufactured in overseas locations and civil fines.
+Failure to respond timely to FDA inspection observations, a Warning Letter or other notice of noncompliance and to promptly come into compliance could result in the FDA bringing enforcement action against us, which could include the shutdown of our production facilities, denial of importation rights to the U.S. for products manufactured in overseas locations and criminal and civil fines.